Missouri Statutes of Limitations

 - Domestic Assault – 1st Degree – Previous Offense Under “This Crime”

-- Domestic Assault – 1st Degree – Serious Physical Injury
+- Domestic Assault – 1st Degree – Causing Serious Physical Injury

 - DWI – Death of 2 or More – 2nd or Subsequent Violation